s-victor/TinyPedal/docs/customization.md

 ## Navigation
 **This widget displays a zoomed navigation map that centered on player's vehicle.
-Note: at least one complete & valid lap is required to generate map.**
+Note: at least one complete and valid lap is required to generate map.**

     display_size
 Set widget size in pixels.